digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 prep = "colrev_journal_formatter.formatter:JournalAbbreviationPrep"
 ```

-To validate the package setup in the context of CoLRev, you can run `colrev package --check` in the package directory.
-Once your CoLRev plugin is completed and published, open an issue in the [colrev repository](https://github.com/CoLRev-Environment/colrev/issues){: target="_blank"} to have it listed in the [overview of packages](https://colrev-environment.github.io/colrev/manual/packages.html){: target="_blank"}.
+To validate the package setup in the context of `colrev`, you can run `colrev package --check` in the package directory.
+Once your `colrev` plugin is completed and published, open an issue in the [colrev repository](https://github.com/CoLRev-Environment/colrev/issues){: target="_blank"} to have it listed in the [overview of packages](https://colrev-environment.github.io/colrev/manual/packages.html){: target="_blank"}.

 **Breakpoint:** Jump to the solution.